 All About Raquda, Alexandria’s First Heritage Management NGO

 Conserving one’s heritage is a noble, and quite essential, goal.
-29-year-old freelance archaeological conservator Rawda Abdelhady founded Raquda Foundation for Art and Heritage (NGO – NPO) in Alexandria for that very noble and essential goal.
+Rawda Abdelhady founded Raquda Foundation for Art and Heritage (NGO – NPO) in Alexandria for that very noble and essential goal.
 She graduated from Faculty of Art, Egyptology Department.
 Then the Faculty of Archaeology, Conservation and Restoration Department.
 And finally, she received an MA in Heritage Conservation and Site Management.
 She began founding Raquda in 2015 to be the first NGO in Alexandria working on heritage management, development and conservation.
 Raquda’s projects are divided into two main categories: heritage and art, by academic and public implementation.
 We speak to the Founding Director of Raquda to learn all about its work.

 Raquda’s services range from hosting galleries, workshops and exhibitions, to providing a coworking space and even selling the products resulting from the workshops you host.
 How do you maintain such a diverse portfolio of services?

-Heritage consists of two types; the tangible and the intangible, the tangible which is the sites, collections, temples, palaces, and so on.
+Heritage consists of two types; the tangible and the intangible.
+The tangible is the sites, collections, temples, palaces, and so on.
 The intangible is related to traditions, clothes, accessories, habits, literature… etc. So, the intangible heritage needs to be preserved and marketed like the tangible heritage.
 Raquda ensures heritage branding by organizing galleries of heritage products, plus providing shop corners for selling handmade products by many artists.
 Currently; Raquda started a project in cooperation with the Ministry of Youth and Sports titled “Al-Herafi Project”.
 This project aims to teach the public heritage handcrafts, then sell them with local and global channels.
 The main goal of supporting the industry of heritage handcrafts is providing an economic source for the families and the country, in addition to enhancing the image of Egypt internationally.

 Volunteering is an important part of Raquda’s work.
 Please tell us more about it.